What is yoga therapy?

-If your religion does not allow you to practice yoga, you might still benefit from aspects of practice that your religion does support.
+If your religion does not allow you to practice yoga, you might still benefit from aspects of yoga therapy that your religion does support.
 These might include: breathing to calm your nervous system, singing or chanting, prayer or meditation, non-violence, non-stealing, truthfulness, and healthy movement.

 Do you offer continuing education?

 We do!
 We often offer continuing education at conferences.
-Check the calendar to see what’s coming up soon.
-Contact us to schedule a presentation.
+Check our events calendar to see what’s coming up soon or contact us to schedule a presentation.
 We also work in partnership with Alaska Pacific University for licensed professionals.
 Through Yoga Alliance, we provide continuing education credits for Registered Yoga Teachers during select classes and workshops.
 Check individual event pages to learn more.

 Do you offer yoga therapy training?

 We offer workshops, classes, and professional consultation and training for yoga teachers, yoga therapists, and other healthcare professionals.
-Please check our calendar of events.
-Contact us with requests.
+Please check our calendar of events or contact us with requests.